Beach Life

 • Always swim between the red and yellow flags.

-Swimming between the red and yellow flags means you are swimming in the safest area as it is a patrolled section of the beach, and it also means that you will be away from any of the rips that might be along the beach.
+Swimming between the red and yellow flags means swimming in the safest area, as it is a patrolled beach.
+It also means that you will be away from any of the rips that might be along the beach.
+This ensures better beach safety.

-rip is a strong, localised, and narrow current of water which moves directly away from the shore, cutting through the lines of breaking waves like a river running out to sea, and is strongest near the surface of the water.
+rip current is a strong current that is localised and narrow and moves directly away from the shore.
+It cuts through the lines of breaking waves like a river running out to sea and is strongest near the surface of the water.

-70% of people who think they can spot a rip, can’t.
+70% of people who think they can spot a rip current can’t.

-They’re dangerous because people can become exhausted trying to swim against the current back to shore, or they can push inexperienced swimmers out into deep waters where they can’t stand up.
+They’re dangerous because people can become exhausted trying to swim against rip currents back to shore, or they can push inexperienced swimmers out into deep waters where they can’t stand up.
 Here are some tips if you do get caught in a rip.

 Stay Calm